-The CSP shall arrange for records to be kept of all services provided by it which shall be sufficient to enable MFSA to monitor compliance with the requirements under these Rules and in particular to ascertain that the CSP has complied with all obligations with respect to clients or prospective clients.
-The CSP shall arrange to keep sufficient backup of all such records.

-The CSP shall keep and have available t\o the MFSA, for at least five years after the termination of the relationship, the records relating to the provision of company services to clients.
-Such records shall contain all the information and details for the identity of the client and the information required under the Prevention of Money Laundering Act, 1994 and Regulations issued thereunder as well as by the Implementing Procedures issued by the FIAU.
+- R3-12.1 The CSP shall arrange for records to be kept of all services provided by it which shall be sufficient to enable the MFSA to monitor compliance with the requirements under these Rules and in particular to ascertain that the CSP has complied with all obligations with respect to clients or prospective clients.
+The CSP shall arrange to keep sufficient backup of all such records. - R3-12.2 The CSP shall obtain and make available to the MFSA upon request, for at least five years after the termination of the relationship, the records relating to the provision of Company Services to clients.
+This requirement does not extend to any documentation which the CSP is precluded from sharing with the MFSA due to other restrictions imposed under any other applicable law, including but not limited to requests for information by the FIAU, internal Suspicious Transaction Reports and assessments thereto, and Suspicious Transaction Reports made to the FIAU.

-The MFSA may, in exceptional circumstances, require the CSP to retain any or all of those records for such longer period as is justified by the nature of the transaction, if that is necessary to enable MFSA to exercise its supervisory functions.
+The MFSA may, in exceptional circumstances, require the CSP to retain any or all of those records for such longer period as it may deem necessary to enable the MFSA to exercise its supervisory functions.
+Such period shall not exceed ten (10) years, and shall be subject to the outcome of a thorough assessment of the necessity and proportionality of such further retention.

-The records shall be retained in a medium that allows the storage of information in a way accessible for future reference by the MFSA and in such a form and manner that the following conditions are met:
+R3-12.3 The records shall be retained in a medium that allows the storage of information in a way accessible for future reference by the MFSA and in such a form and manner that the following conditions are met:

-- a) MFSA must be able to access them readily and to reconstitute each key stage of the processing of each transaction; - b) it must be possible for any corrections or other amendments and the contents of the records prior to such corrections or amendments to be easily ascertained; and - c) it must not be possible for the records otherwise to be manipulated or altered.

-CSPs must keep and preserve appropriate records in Malta which will at least include such records as are appropriate for their functions, as required by any applicable law and as will enable the provision of information to persons entitled to such information, on a timely basis.
-This should include the identity of all their clients and the beneficial owners thereof, as well as their residential addresses.
-The records retained should be sufficient to enable the CSP to comply with any notification and reporting requirements.

-Where the CSP avails itself of digital record keeping solutions, such as cloud-based systems, the CSP shall ensure the security and availability of data and shall assess the cyber security of such solution.

-The CSP shall retain its records in a centralised location, whether in paper or in soft copy format.
-Such records shall include, but not be limited to:

-i.
-Correspondence regarding initial contact and introductions with clients;
+- a) the MFSA must be able to access them readily and to reconstitute each key stage of the processing of each transaction; - b) it must be possible for any corrections or other amendments and the contents of the records prior to such corrections or amendments to be easily ascertained; and - c) it must not be possible for the records otherwise to be manipulated or altered. - R3-12.4 CSPs must keep and preserve appropriate records in Malta which will at least include such records as are appropriate for their functions, as required by any applicable law and as will enable the provision of information to persons entitled to such information, on a timely basis.
+This should include the identity of all their clients and the Beneficial Owners thereof, as well as their residential addresses.
+The records retained should be sufficient to enable the CSP to comply with any notification and reporting requirements. - R3-12.5 Where the CSP avails itself of digital record keeping solutions, such as cloudbased systems, the CSP shall ensure the security and availability of data and shall assess the cyber security of such solution. - R3-12.6 The CSP shall retain its records in a centralised location, whether in paper or in soft copy format.
+Such records shall include, but not be limited to: - i.
+Correspondence regarding initial contact and introductions with clients; - ii.
+Correspondence regarding client on-boarding and acceptance; and - iii. any other correspondence with clients. - R3-12.7 Further to R3-12.6 Officers and employees of a CSP servicing clients shall have access to all the CSP's information in order to ensure effective client acceptance procedures and practices, as well as adequate ongoing monitoring and continuity. - R3-12.8 A CSP shall, taking into account the size, nature, scale and complexity of the said undertaking and on a best effort basis, refer to the Guidance on

+Technology Arrangements, ICT and Security Risk Management, and Outsourcing Arrangements, issued by the MFSA.

+Title 13Reporting Obligations